-- Does the entity display product information on the product over and above what is mandated as per local laws?
+4. Does the entity display product information on the product over and above what is mandated as per local laws?
 (Yes/No/Not Applicable) If yes, provide details in brief.
 Did your entity carry out any survey with regard to consumer satisfaction relating to the major products / services of the entity, significant locations of operation of the entity or the entity as a whole?
+(Yes/No)

-(Yes/No) - Provide the following information relating to data breaches: - Number of instances of data breaches along-with impact: Zero - Percentage of data breaches involving personally identifiable information of customers: Zero
+- 5. Provide the following information relating to data breaches: - a.
+Number of instances of data breaches along with impact b.
+Percentage of data breaches involving personally identifiable information of customers c.
+Impact, if any, of the data breaches